vikahlv/Bias/README.md

 4. Repeat 100 times and average
 5. Modify input parameters

-#### All simulation code is available under XXX as do-files for Stata version 15.1
+#### All simulation code is available under their respective folder as do-files for Stata version 15.1

 The general code for the simulations looks as follows: